By Richard Rosenblum.

 Further parallels can be drawn between oil producers and bitcoin miners.
 Mining costs vary as new equipment comes to market and electricity prices fluctuate.
 Bitcoin volatility also eats at profitability.
 With major miners having gone public and/or reporting to a group of shareholders, the pressure to maintain a good balance sheet is growing.
 Additionally, margin compression resulting from the upcoming halving is likely to push miners to better manage the risk of volatility.
 More risk will lie in the hands of fewer miners as the market consolidates.
 Like oil producers, these companies will increasingly look towards hedging solutions to ensure the costs of mining will not outpace market pricing of the resulting digital assets.
 Lenders will also begin to mandate that miners hedge so they will still be able to meet their obligations as borrowers in the event of a bear market.

 Corporates — whether they be oil companies or bitcoin miners — usually do not trade directly on exchanges.
 They require a different product offering and manner of doing business.
 In addition to the temporal mismatch resulting from hedging daily risk with a single-day “bullet” expiry, futures exchanges are difficult to connect to, as entities must trade through an FCM (Futures Clearing Merchant).
 This creates space for hedging products tailor-made for crypto-native firms.
 However, these products still need to hedge the core volatility risk somewhere, so it is first necessary for liquidity to build on listed products.
-The emergence of liquidity in the listed options market will be the foundation for these types of hedges.
+The emergence of crypto liquidity in the listed options market will be the foundation for these types of hedges.

 Once companies can hedge these listed products, the risk that is left is more of a residual nature.
 Market makers are primed to take on these risks and be the trading counterparty for these hedges.